ologio/symconf/README.md

 [Configuring](docs/reference/configuring.md) for details.

 # Installation
-The recommended way to install `symconf` is via `pipx`, which is particularly well-suited for managing Python packages meant to be used as CLI programs.
+The recommended way to install `symconf` is via `uv`'s "tool" subsystem, which is well-suited for managing Python packages meant to be used as CLI programs.
 With `uv` on your system, you can install with

 ```sh
 uv tool install symconf